-In its standard configuration, the data memories has four areas:
+In its standard configuration, the data memory has five areas:

-- 32 × 4-bit working register area - 224 × 4-bit general-purpose area in bank 0 which is also used as the stack area - 20 pages with 256 x 4-bit in bank1 - 19 pages for general purpose area (00H-12H page) - 1 page for LCD Display data memory (13H page) - 128 × 4-bit area in bank 15 for memory-mapped I/O addresses
+- 32 × 4-bit working register area in bank 0 - 224 × 4-bit general-purpose area in bank 0 which is also used as the stack area - 256 × 13 × 4-bit general-purpose area in bank 1-bank 13 - 256 × 5-bit area for LCD data in bank 14 - 128 imes 4-bit area in bank 15 for memory-mapped I/O addresses

-To make it easier to reference, the data memory area has three memory banks - bank 0, bank 1 and bank 15.
-The select memory bank instruction (SMB) is used to select the bank you want as working data memory.
-Data stored in the RAM locations are 1-, 4-, and 8-bit addressable.
+To make it easier to reference, the data memory area has sixteen memory banks - bank 0, bank 1-bank 14, and bank 15.
+The select memory bank instruction (SMB) is used to select the bank you want to select as working data memory.
+Data stored in RAM locations are 1-, 4-, and 8-bit addressable.

-Initialization values for the data memory area are not defined by hardware and must therefore be initialized by program software after a power RESET.
+Initialization values for the data memory area are not defined by hardware and must therefore be initialized by program software following power RESET.
 However, when RESET signal is generated in power-down mode, the data memory contents are held.